renetahemo/React-Editor/README.md

 ```
 Properites:
 * **editorText** props value from App
-* The Markdown parsed by ReactMarkdown library and displays it as html
+* The Markdown parsed by react-markdown library and displays it as html

 ## Built With